SciML/SciMLOperators.jl/docs/src/interface.md

 In rare cases, an operator may be used in a context where additional state is expected to be provided to `update_coefficients!` beyond `u`, `p`, and `t`.
 In this case, the operator may accept this additional state through arbitrary keyword arguments to `update_coefficients!`.
 When the caller provides these, they will be recursively propagated downwards through composed operators just like `u`, `p`, and `t`, and provided to the operator.
-For the [premade SciMLOperators](premade_operators.md), one can specify the keyword arguments used by an operator with an `accepted_kwarg_fields` argument that defaults to an empty tuple.
+For the [premade SciMLOperators](premade_operators.md), one can specify the keyword arguments used by an operator with an `accepted_kwargs` argument that defaults to an empty tuple.